Need personalized advice?

 Every year for common viral infections such as the flu, a “genus epidemicus” may be identified.
 This is the “combined symptoms of a large group of people afflicted with a disease or epidemic, or a remedy that covers all the symptoms which that particular epidemic is capable of producing.”

 Identifying and correctly using an appropriate homeopathic remedy can very quickly alleviate symptoms and speed healing.
-A few remedy options have been identified for this year’s flu and even for this recent coronavirus (by people treating infected patients in China).
+A few remedy options have been identified for this year’s flu.

 It is important that I assess your particular symptoms to prescribe the right remedy, so for homeopathic treatment, make an appointment with me.
 Have you noticed a theme yet?